-Due to the coronavirus pandemic and the switch to distance learning, this was a new mode of learning for our students and our teachers.
-We did not issue an end-of-school year survey asking for overall feedback.
-Instead, we consistently surveyed our students during the distance learning timeframe to meet their needs and ensure they had what they needed to be successful.
-In our communication with parents, we did request they contact us if they felt they had concerns or issues with distance learning.
+Due to the coronavirus pandemic, we did not issue an end-of-school year survey asking for overall feedback.
+Instead, we consistently surveyed our students throughout the year to meet their needs and ensure they had what they needed to be successful.
+In our communication with parents, we did request they contact us if they felt they had concerns or issues.
 Staff responded to any inquiry as best as we could.
-For the most part, both students and parents felt satisfied with our approach to distance learning and acknowledged the fact it was difficult for students to stay motivated when in reality they didn't need to leave their house.